Efficient Quantum State Preparation with Bucket Brigade QRAM

 \item \textbf{Comprehensive numerical example.} We provide a detailed step-by-step numerical example that demonstrates the algorithm execution, illustrating the mapping and retrieval processes for practical implementation guidance. \end{enumerate}

 We organize the manuscript as follows.
+In Section~\ref{sec:related_works}, we provide an overview of QRAM-based techniques for the preparation of a quantum state.
 In Section~\ref{sec:preliminaries}, we introduce the preliminaries, including notation and essential quantum operations central to our work.
 In Section~\ref{sec:background}, we review the BBQRAM architecture with a focus on routing and retrieval complexity, and we outline the classical Segment Tree data structure for amplitude precomputation.
 Section~\ref{sec:efficient_state_preparation} details our mapping of the segment tree into BBQRAM memory cells, describes the retrieval primitives, and presents the efficient state preparation algorithm.
 In Section~\ref{sec:numerical_example}, we provide a numerical example that reviews the algorithm step by step.
 Finally, Section~\ref{sec:conclusion} summarizes the main contributions and discusses directions for future research.